 Can I benefit from repatriating funds?

 Ready to send money back to New Zealand?
-Be sure that the service you choose will accept sending your amount – some services have restrictions or charge a fee for transfers over a certain amount.
-Here are the steps to take when repatriating funds:
+Be sure the service you choose will accept the amount you wish to send as some services have restrictions, or charge a fee, on transfers over a certain amount.
+Here are the steps you need to take when repatriating funds:

 - Step 1.
 Read up on the rules.
 Make sure you understand the transfer company’s rules.
-Minimum and maximum sending amounts vary from country to country.
+Minimum and maximum transfer amounts vary from country to country.

 - Step 2.
 Check restrictions, foreign exchange controls and tax impositions.
-Depending on the sending country, you might have to apply for permission or register with that country’s foreign exchange authority.
+Depending on the country you are sending funds from, you may have to apply for permission or register with the country’s foreign exchange authority.
 You may also have to pay certain fees and taxes for the repatriation service.

 - Step 3.
 Sign up for an account.
-You’ll have to provide certain personal and financial details.
-In most cases, you send the money to the transfer service’s account and they in turn send it to your recipient account.
+You will have to provide certain personal and financial details.
+In most cases, you send the money to the transfer service account and they in turn send it to your recipient’s account.

 - Step 4.
 Leave a paper trail.
-There are several regulations in place to fight money-laundering, so document every step of the process so that you can show where your money has been.
+There are several regulations in place to fight money-laundering, so make sure you carefully document every step of the process.
+That way you can show where your money has been.

-What are the pros and cons to using a specialist service compared to a bank?
+What are the pros and cons of using a specialist service compared to a bank?

-When deciding how best to send money back to New Zealand, keep these pros and cons in mind.
+When deciding the best way to send money back to New Zealand, keep these pros and cons in mind.

-- There are usually better exchange rates.
-Since money transfer companies buy currency in bulk, they’re able to pass along considerable savings to their customers.
-This means that you get more NZ dollars out of the currency conversion process.
+- Exchange rates are usually better.
+Since money transfer companies buy currency in bulk, they are able to pass along considerable savings to their customers.
+This means you get more New Zealand dollars from the currency conversion process.

-- You can look forward to low to zero fees.
-Whereas banks’ repatriation services come with high fees, transfer companies levy low (sometimes zero) charges for the repatriation service.
+- You can look forward to lower fees.
+Whereas bank repatriation services come with high fees, transfer companies levy low (sometimes zero) charges for repatriation services.

-- You could come across limits.
-In most cases, countries apply restrictions to the amount of money you can repatriate to New Zealand.
-Whether you intend sending a single amount or instalments, make sure you understand the restrictions rules.
+- There could be limits imposed.
+In most cases, countries apply restrictions on the amount of money you can repatriate to New Zealand.
+Whether you intend to send a single amount or instalments, make sure you understand the restriction rules.

 Are there any risks?

-The onus is on you to make sure that the transfer company you choose is well-reputed, reliable and recognised with the proper accreditations (like the Financial Conduct Authority).
-Doing thorough research about security is especially important when sending across large amounts of money like lump-sum pensions and liquidated assets.
+The onus is on you to make sure the transfer company you choose is reputable, reliable and recognised with the correct accreditation (like the Financial Conduct Authority).
+Conducting thorough research on security is especially important when sending large amounts of money, like lump-sum pensions and liquidated assets.

-Find out about the best periods to benefit from a favourable exchange rate, applicable income taxes and associated fees for the transfer and conversion to NZ dollars.
+Find out the best time to benefit from a favourable exchange rate, applicable income taxes and associated fees for the conversion and transfer of currency to NZ dollars.